Kaiser Franz Joseph I-class cruiser: Post-war

 Despite the transfer, on 3 November 1918 the Austro-Hungarian government signed the Armistice of Villa Giusti with Italy, ending the fighting along the Italian Front.
 The Armistice of Villa Giusti refused to recognize the transfer of Austria-Hungary's warships to the State of Slovenes, Croats and Serbs.
 As a result, on 4 November 1918, Italian ships sailed into the ports of Trieste, Pola, and Fiume.
 On 5 November, Italian troops occupied the naval installations at Pola.
 While the State of Slovenes, Croats and Serbs attempted to hold onto their ships, they lacked the men and officers to do so as most sailors who were not South Slavs had already gone home.
 The National Council did not order any men to resist the Italians, but they also condemned Italy's actions as illegitimate.
 On 9 November, Italian, British, and French ships sailed into Cattaro and seized the remaining Austro-Hungarian ships, including Kaiser Franz Joseph I, which had been turned over to the National Council.
 At a conference at Corfu, the Allied Powers agreed the transfer of Austria-Hungary's Navy to the State of Slovenes, Croats and Serbs could not be accepted, despite sympathy from the United Kingdom.
 Faced with the prospect of being given an ultimatum to hand over the former Austro-Hungarian warships, the National Council agreed to hand over all the ships transferred to them by the Austro-Hungarian Empire, to include Kaiser Franz Joseph I, beginning on 10 November 1918.

 While Cattaro remained under Allied occupation after the war, Kaiser Franz Joseph I remained under the administration of France as it would not be until 1920 when the final distribution of the ships was settled among the Allied powers under the terms of the Treaty of Saint-Germain-en-Laye.
 While under French control, she was converted into an ammunition ship.
 On 17 October 1919, she sank while moored in the Bocche di Cattaro during a heavy gale.
 Her sinking was attributed to several open hatches and her top-heaviness due to the ammunition stored aboard.
-In 1922, a Dutch salvage company discovered the Kaiser Franz Joseph I and began salvaging operations.
+In 1922, a Dutch salvage company discovered Kaiser Franz Joseph I and began salvaging operations.
 Some of her fittings, including her deck cranes, were ultimately salvaged, though most of the ship remained intact at the bottom of the bay.
 In 1967, the Yugoslav salvage company Brodospas salvaged the wreck as well.